shanenemeth/Regfit/README.md

 * Cleansed data, ommiting missing values for Salary variable
 * Used best subset selection regression technique to produce the best model for predicting player Salary
 * Plotted RSS and adjusted R2 for number of variables
-* Used max function to determine which combination of variabels produced highest adjusted R2
+* Used max function to determine which combination of variables produced highest adjusted R2
-* Identified model 11 as the best fit for the data, using adjusted r squared as the criteria
+* Identified model 11 as the best fit for the data, using adjusted R2 as the criteria

 ![](https://github.com/shanenemeth/Regfit/blob/main/regfit.png)